jiankuang/Hadoop/Hive.md

 Hive is a data warehouse system built on top of Hadoop.

+# Hive
+## Hive Metastore
+* Remote: for production setting.
+* Local
+* Embedded

+## Hive CLI
+* retrieve query explain plans
+* view and manipulate table metadata
+* perform queries, DML, and DDL
+  - `hive -f` allows you to execute HiveQL that's saved in a text file

+## Data Type
+* Maps: M[k] where M is a map and k is a key value
+* Arrays: A[n] where A is an array and n is an int
+* Structs: S.x where S is a struct and x is the name of the field you wish to retrieve
+* A subset of RDBMS primitive types

 # Hive DDL
+## Logical Data Structure
 * Database ->
 * Table ->
 * Partition -> A virtual column which defines how data is stored on the file system based on its values.
 Each table can have one or more partitions (and one or more levels of partition).
 * Buckets(or Clusters) -> In each partition, data can be divided into buckets based on the hash value of a column in the table (useful for sampling, join optimization).

+## JOIN
+* Left Semi-Join
+* Inner Join
+* Full Outer Join
+* Equi-join

 # Hive DML
 * Loading data from input file (Schema on Read)